Struggling to figure out how to grow your feature request, evaluate and build them, and let your customers know that

 - Aligning the feature request with product goals

-- How do I set up a workflow for feature requests?
+- How do I set up a workflow for feedback requests?

-- And how do I take action with my feature requests in mind?
+- And how do I take action with my feature request for the SaaS features in mind?

-- Overall, how valuable are feature requests to a business?
+- Overall, how valuable is a feature request for a business?

 - What did we learn from our feature request button?

 Aligning the feature request with product goals

 At Usersnap, we’re all about collecting customer feedback.
 However, we came to a point in our own evolution where we weren’t quite sure where to turn next.
 Things were going well, with a great foothold in the quality assurance and software testing niche.
 However, we also saw the opportunity to go to market for other personas and their needs.
 We had some hypotheses, a lot of energy and talent across teams, and our fair share of experience in design and product management.

 So, we decided to make our process better.
 And we approached our roadmap and feature building in more or less the following way: